robgraeber/node-redirect/README.md

 # node-redirect
 Simple node server to 301 redirect all requests to a url

-To run:
+To start:
--git clone
+1. git clone
--node server.js
+2. node server.js

 Set the env variable REDIRECT_URL to change what url it redirects to.